suzuki-shunsuke/ci-info/README.md

 ```

 * pr_files.txt: The list of pull request file paths which include a maximum of 3000 files
+* pr_all_filenames.txt: The list of pull request file paths which include a maximum of 3000 files.
+In addition to `pr_files.txt`, the list of renamed file's `previous_filename` is included too.
 * pr_files.json: [The response body of GitHub API List pull requests files](https://docs.github.com/en/free-pro-team@latest/rest/reference/pulls#list-pull-requests-files)
 * pr.json: [The response body of GitHub API Get a pull request](https://docs.github.com/en/free-pro-team@latest/rest/reference/pulls#get-a-pull-request)
 * labels.txt: The list of pull request label names